mamrhein/quantities.rs/README.md

 In a future version, the macro will also allow to create a **derived** type of quantity based on more basic types of quantities.

+### Which type to be used for the numerical part?

+The package allows to use either `float` of `fixed-point decimal` values for the numerical part of a `Quantity` value.

+Internally the type alias `AmountT` is used.
+This alias can be controlled by the optional feature `fpdec` via `Cargo.toml`.

+When feature `fpdec` is off (= default), `AmountT` is defined as `f64` on a 64-bit system or as `f32` on a 32-bit system.

+When feature `fpdec` is activated, `AmountT` is defined as `Decimal` (imported from crate `fpdec`).

+The macro `Amnt!` can be used to convert float literals correctly to `AmountT` depending on the configuration.
+This is done automatically for the scale values of units by the proc-macro `quantity` described above.

 ### Instantiating quantities

 An instance of a quantity type can be created by calling the function `new`,